bcdataca/workshop2017/content/post/first-week-lectures.md

 design, while Friday's lecture by Michael Reid will showcase modern software tools for data scientists.

-For the first week schedule, please visit [this page](../../talk/first-week-schedule).
+For the first week schedule, please visit [this page](../../talk/first-week-schedule); and for first week notes, please visit the [GitHub repository](https://github.com/bcdataca/workshop-content/tree/master/1-first-week/notes) for the workshop.

 ## Syllabus